ADGEfficiency/adgefficiency.github.io/_posts/2018-10-31-dqn-solving.md

 policy = tf.gather(discrete_actions, samples)
 ```

 Previously I had been using much larger neural networks - typically three layers with 50 to 250 nodes per layer.
 For the Cartpole problem this is far too much!
-A smaller network can represent a high quality policy.
+A smaller and shallower network has enough capacity to represent the action-value function for a high quality policy.

 There is an argument for larger networks - the agent can learn to only use the capacity required, and a larger network will mean less weight sharing which should give more stability.
 But on the other hand, a larger network means more weights to change, and more of a change that a bad gradient will destroy the policy.